kyma-project/telemetry-manager/docs/contributor/arch/001-otel-collector-metric-based-pipeline-status.md

 * Fine-tuning Prometheus dynamically based on the number of pipelines or other factors is not feasible.
 * Sidecar is deployed even when there are no pipelines, which may lead to unnecessary resource utilization.

+#### Standalone Prometheus Deployment

+An alternative approach would involve embedding Prometheus within the code of the operator, similar to how we deploy Fluent Bit or Otel Collector.
+This approach grants you complete control and maximum flexibility in managing Prometheus.
+It's equally important to communicate to the end user that this internal Prometheus is intended exclusively for internal purposes and should not be utilized for monitoring user workloads.
+Clear communication regarding its internal nature is crucial to avoid any misuses or misunderstandings.

+**Despite its inherent complexity, our preference leans toward running Prometheus as a standalone deployment.
+This approach offers the highest level of flexibility and ensures future-proofing, making it the most robust choice for our needs.**

 ## Consequences